Maximally entangled state can be a mixed state: Conclusions

-\emph{Conclusions.---} We have shown explicitly the mixed maximally entangled states exist in $d\otimes d'~(d'\geq2d)$ Hilbert spaces.
-A protocol to teleport faithfully an unknown $d$-dimensional state by resource of a mixed maximally entangled state in $d\otimes 2d$ is presented.
-For certain quantum channel, the induced decoherence does not destroy the entanglement thus these mixed maximally entangled states can be transferred to arbitrary distance through this channel and still can be used for quantum information tasks.
-We also proposed a scheme to prepare these states in NMR physical system and a simple measurement method.
+We have found a novel quantum state --- the mixed maximally entangled state and prove that the form of the mixed maximally entangled states is unique.
+A protocol is presented to teleport faithfully an unknown $d$-dimensional state by resource of a mixed maximally entangled state in $d\otimes 2d$.
 Furthermore, it is shown that any $l$ mixed maximally entangled states of the set $\{(U_{st}\otimes I)\rho_{AB}(U^{\dagger}_{st}\otimes I)\}$ can be discriminated perfectly by local operations and classical communication.
+We also proposed a scheme to prepare these states in an NMR physical system.

-This work was supported by NSFC under grants Nos.
-60525417, 10874235, 10674162, the NKBRSFC under grants Nos.
-2006CB921400, and 2009CB930704.
+This work was supported by NSFC under Grants No. 10674162, 10874235, 10934010, 11047015 and 60978019, the NKBRSFC under Grants No. 2006CB921400, 2009CB930704, 2010CB922904, and 2011CB921502.